brian-e-shilo/Blood-Cancer-Detection-using-AI/README.md

 - NumPy
 - Matplotlib

-This project is an adaptation from the original project on detection of Blood cancer using AI by Mahdi Navaei.
+This project is an adaptation from the original project on detection of Blood cancer using Deep Learning by Mahdi Navaei.